qiangliu-sd/solar-lunar-date-tool/README.md

 	Convert Gregorian date to/from Chinese lunar date

 Features:
-1. Show Lunar dates between 2020 and 2040 in Chinese characters.
-Note: user can add more years in **qlcpp/datesChina.json**
+1. Define your own format for displaying dates in Chinese characters in **qlcpp/datesChina.json**.
+By default, show Lunar dates in Chinese characters between 2020 and 2040.
-2. Show two Gregorian dates for Lunar leap month
+2. Show two Gregorian dates for Lunar leap months.
 3. Work for Year 1901 to Year 2099.
-Results for other years are not dependable
+Results for other years are not dependable!

 How to run:
-1. update json-file:
+1. If you want, update json-file:
+   - Add more keys for more years
-   - modify values of keys in **datesChina.json**\
+   - Modify values of keys in **datesChina.json**\
 (*keep the json file in the sub-dir*: **qlcpp**;
-*do NOT modify its file-name & sub-dir-name*)
+*do NOT modify the names, qlcpp and datesChina.json*)

-2. double-click **SolarLunarConvert.exe**
+2. Double-click **SolarLunarConvert.exe**
+(Your can import my digital certificate, **qLiu_Github_cert.pfx**.
+See [Windows11-self-signed-certificate](../../../Windows11-self-signed-certificate))

 System requirements:
 - Windows OS